 At any rate, most modern editions of Book III seem to contain a brief apologia from Origen’s student, Rufinus.
 He defends his translation against demonic and indignant forces.
 Book III of the text offers a unique defense of the “freedom of the will.”
 Origen suggests it must be in man’s power to either choose a life worthy of praise of a life of censure.
 Every rational animal has within itself the capacity for motion.
 Every person is capable of moving in a direction of their choosing.
 Origen also reverts to citing the sacred scriptures for authority (as the theologians are wont to do).
 Origen cites the story of Jacob and Esau as proof for the freedom of the will.

 Book IV is an extended diatribe against heresies, like the machinations of Gnosticism.
 He clarifies the meaning of scripture and its intended use (i.e. avoiding erroneous points by not straying too far from the interpretation of the authorial intent which is divinely inspired).
 Book IV concludes On First Principles.

-Origen’s On First Principles is his attempt to be theology’s version of Aristotle by defining the limits of a metaphysical doctrine and using classical Reason, backed by the authority of sacred scriptures, to imagine the world according to divine inspiration.
+Origen’s On First Principles is his attempt to exemplify theology’s version of Aristotle by defining the limits of a metaphysical doctrine and using classical Reason, backed by the authority of sacred scriptures to imagine the world according to divine inspiration.